neerajvkn/SDE-I-Backend-Assignment/readme.md

 ```
 pip3 install requests
 ```
+8. Goto the lambda app EC2Schedueler and click the API Gateway on dashboard.
+9. Under Triggers, find the API Function we create and expand details section, and copy the API Endpoint
+10. Open the app.py in root the downloaded repo and replace the url assigned to api_url variable under function api_call() with the copied endpoint url
+11. Now goto lambda app SchedulerInstances and copy its api endpoint url and replace the value assigned to api_url varible in line 35 under function scheduled_instances() with the copied endpoint url

-8. To run the app in the local machine, type
+12. Now Local Machine for development setup is complete.
+To run the app in the local machine, type
 ```
 python app.py